ObsidianMiner/MageScript/README.md

 # MageScript
-A dumb programing language where you have to speak eveything outloud like a wizard casting a spell.
+A dumb programming language where you have to speak everything out loud like a wizard casting a spell.

-### The voice has not been added yet but here are the current features:
+### Voice input hasn't been added yet, but here are the current features:
-- Interpret .spell files to .py and automaticly run it.
+- Interprets .spell files into .py and automatically runs them.
-- Installs python automaticly if not already installed.
+- Automatically installs Python if it's not already installed.
-- Use interpret command in powershell to interpret, and run .spell files.
-Otherwise simply run interpret.py
+- Use the interpret command in PowerShell to interpret and run .spell files.
+Otherwise, simply run interpret.py.

 ## Example .spell file:
 ```pickle.spell